Chapter One; Just an Ordinary Girl

 Hardly anyone ever cared about me or my feelings and thought of me as a person.
 That is anyone except my parents, grandparents, and Jesus.
 Ever since I was a little girl both my parents and grandparents had always taught me about God and Jesus and how much they loved me, although they had very different ideas about Him.
 Every so often I would go over to stay at my grandparent's house for the weekend and we would go to church together.

 One of my favorite hymns to sing was Amazing Grace just like them.
 I inherited a lot of things from them.
-Their love of animals, (they had a cute little black and white Cocker Spaniel mixed puppy named Sam that was short for Samson like that story in the bible) although my grandmother and I both hated snakes, music, and God.
+Their love of animals, (they had a cute little black and white Cocker Spaniel mixed puppy named Sam that was short for Samson like that story in the bible) although my grandmother and I both hated snakes, and we loved listening to music and praying to God the most.
 However like my parents I saw God very differently from them.

 They saw God as a God of wrath and if you didn't believe in Him the way they did then you would be damned straight to Hell.
 However I figured that if there really was a loving God up there, He wouldn't send somebody to Hell just for not following that religion.
 There are a lot of bad people in this world.
 I figured that the only thing that God would really care about is that you were a good person, treated other people the way they wanted to be treated, and followed the Ten Commandments.